-The 2013-14 school year is the first full year of implementation of the Unitary Status Plan.
-The October 2014 Annual Report will evaluate the effectiveness of the District's desegregation measures in SY2013-2014.
+The October 2016 Annual Report will evaluate the effectiveness of the District's desegregation measures in SY2015-2016.

 (r) An estimate of when the school district will be in compliance with the court order or administrative agreement and a detailed account of the steps that the school district will take to achieve compliance.